-Once the Office of Graduate Admissions has received all required application materials, an application is considered complete and the review process begins.
-Applications are reviewed by faculty and by the admissions committee.
+Once the Office of Graduate Admissions has received all required application materials, including the application fee, an application is considered complete and the review process begins.
+Applications are reviewed by faculty in the respective academic department and by the admissions committee.
 This process typically will take four to six weeks, at which time a letter of decision will be sent.
-Admissions decisions will be issued via US mail under normal circumstances.
-Late applicants may be given this information over the phone or via email when required.
+Admissions decisions will be issued electronically and via U.S. mail under normal circumstances.
+At the discretion of the Office of Graduate Admissions, late applicants will be given this information electronically and by phone when required.